-Honey balsamic Brussels sprouts are a favorite side dish.
+Honey balsamic Brussels sprouts is a favorite side dish.
 Fresh Brussels sprouts are roasted until golden and tossed with a sticky sweet combination of balsamic vinegar and honey.
 Perfect for holidays, these sprouts are best when paired with roasted meat, turkey, or even just by themselves.
-Bonus points because most picky eaters enjoy them too!
+Bonus points because picky eaters enjoy them too!

 Brussels sprouts are one of my favorite veggies to make.